 About Carl Cincinnato

 Carl stopped taking his health for granted at an early age thanks to migraine.
-He has had migraine for 26 years.
-Over this time health has become central throughout his life and work.
-This includes working with one of the biggest health companies in the world, Johnson & Johnson.
+Over the last 30 years, health has become central throughout his life and work.
+This includes working at one of the biggest health companies in the world, Johnson & Johnson.

-Today, he works with charities, foundations, and organizations to help lift the global burden of migraine including Headache Australia, the Brain Foundation, the Coalition of Headache and Migraine Patients, and the European Migraine and Headache Alliance.
-He is a member of the International Headache Society, he acts on several advisory boards and he also is the sole author at MigrainePal.com and co-host for the Migraine World Summit.
+Today, Carl works with charities, foundations, and organizations to help lift the global burden of migraine including Migraine & Headache Australia, the Brain Foundation, the Coalition of Headache and Migraine Patients (CHAMP), the Global Patient Advocacy Coalition (GPAC), and the World Health Education Foundation (WHEF).
+Carl is a member of the International Headache Society, acts on several patient committees, the author of MigrainePal.com and the founder of the Migraine World Summit.

 Carl is a public and passionate patient advocate for migraine.
 He has spoken nationally and internationally about migraine and the need to increase research funding, reduce stigma, increase patient support and education.